codemeta/codemeta/using-codemeta.md

-The mechanism to package and transfer software descriptions that the CodeMeta project has adopted uses [JSON-LD](http://json-ld.org/), which is a W3C standard that enables JSON based documents to be universally understandable and processable by adhering to principles outlined for [linked data](https://en.wikipedia.org/wiki/Linked_data):
+The mechanism to package and transfer software descriptions that the CodeMeta project has adopted uses [JSON-LD](http://json-ld.org/), which is a W3C standard that enables JSON based documents to be universally understandable and processable by adhering to principles outlined for linked data](https://en.wikipedia.org/wiki/Linked_data):

 - Use URIs to name (identify) resources so that they can be located and retrieved.
 - Provide useful information about what a name identifies when it's looked up, using open standards.
 - Refer to other things using their HTTP URI-based names when publishing them on the Web.

+The JSON-LD [Best Practices guide](http://json-ld.org/spec/latest/json-ld-api-best-practices/) describes linked data as:

+> Linked Data is a way to create a network of standards-based machine interpretable data
+> across different documents and Web sites.
+It allows an application to start at one piece of Linked
+> Data, and follow embedded links to other pieces of Linked Data that are hosted on different
+> sites across the Web."

 JSON-LD is a W3C standard, specified at https://www.w3.org/TR/json-ld/

 ## CodeMeta Metadata Usage

-JSON-LD uses a *context file* to associate JSON names with an IRI (Internationalized Resource Identifier).
+JSON-LD uses a *context file* to associate JSON names with IRIs (Internationalized Resource Identifier).
 The JSON names then serve as abbreviated, local names for the IRIs that are universally unique identifiers for concepts from widely used schemas such as [schema.org](http://schema.org) and [Dublin Core Metadata Element Set](http://dublincore.org/documents/dces/).

 The context file [*codemeta.jsonld*](https://raw.githubusercontent.com/codemeta/codemeta/master/codemeta.jsonld) contains the complete set of JSON properties adopted by the CodeMeta project.

-A CodeMeta software description, or *instance file*, references the context file by using the JSON names contained in the context file.
+A CodeMeta software description, or *instance file*, uses the JSON names contained in the context file.
 The JSON names are more compact and easier to process than IRIs.
-These files can be used to transfer metadata between software authors, repositories, and others, for the purposes of archiving, sharing, indexing, citing and discovering software.
+The instance files can be used to transfer metadata between software authors, repositories, and others, for the purposes of archiving, sharing, indexing, citing and discovering software.

 Because the instance file refers to the context file, the mapping between the local JSON names and the IRIs is always known, thereby giving the local names universal context.

 An example usage of the CodeMeta instance file is for the author of research software package to generate an instance file when the software package is published to a repository.
 The instance file can be used to aid in any repository ingest processing.
-The instance file can be made available with the software package as it may contain additional metadata that was not used by the repository.
-In addition the instance file may be used in other transactions involving the software package, for example.
+The instance file can be made available in the repository with the software package as it may contain additional metadata that was not used by the repository.
+In addition this file may be used in other transactions involving the software package after the package has been downloaded from the repository.

 The producer of an instance file, i.e. the creators of the software, must use the JSON names from the CodeMeta context file.
-The consumer of the instance file can use the JSON names from the instance file for any necessary processing tasks.
+The consumer of the instance file can use these same JSON names from the instance file for any necessary processing tasks.

-As an alternative to using the producer supplied JSON names, the consumer can use the JSON-LD API to translate the JSON names to their own local JSON names that may be in use by their local processing scripts.
-This is done by first using the JSON-LD *expand* function that replaces each JSON name with it's corresponding IRI from the CodeMeta context file.
+As an alternative to using the producer supplied JSON names, the consumer can use the [JSON-LD API](https://www.w3.org/TR/json-ld-api/) to translate the JSON names to their own local JSON names that may be in use by their local processing scripts.
+This is done by first using the JSON-LD *expand* function that replaces each JSON name in the instance file with it's corresponding IRI from the CodeMeta context file.
 For example, the producer's instance file may contain the following line:

       "codeRepository":"https://github.com/DataONEorg/rdataone"